dmbarbour/Sirea/README.md

 (*Aside:* RDP does not use events.
 Events very strongly favor an imperative effects model, and require excessive use of internal state [1](http://awelonblue.wordpress.com/2012/07/01/why-not-events/).
 However, RDP has no difficulty representing short-lived states like the position of a key on the keyboard.
 Further, an RDP adapter to a keyboard resource may translate a stream of keyboard events into an RDP signal.
 Sirea will not "miss" any key states while you're observing the keyboard.)

 For RDP, the above signal is incomplete.
-Signals have a lifespan - a definite start time, and indefinite end time.
+Signals have a lifespan (also called activity cycle) - a definite start time, and indefinite end time.
 This lifespan is not a property of the keyboard, but rather a property of the *observer* of the keyboard.
 An observer must start observing at some definite time.
 In Sirea, lifespan is represented by wrapping every signal value in a `Maybe` type, and use the `Nothing` value to indicate durations where no observation occurs.

             ________  _________  ____________     Just Up ("w" not pressed)
             t0    t1__t2     t3__t4        t5     Just Down ("w" pressed)